markstamer/markstamer.github.io/Content/Articles/effective-task-cancellation-in-swift.md

     private var task: Task<Void, Never>? // Reference to the loading task

     deinit {
-        task?.cancel() // Make sue the task is canceled if it is no longer needed }
+        task?.cancel() // Make sure the task is canceled if it is no longer needed }

     func displayVegetable(id: String) {